croz-ltd/nrich/nrich-registry/README.md

 `RegistryConfigurationService` transforms `RegistryConfiguration` in a format that clients can use for creating dynamic forms and grids.

-`RegistryConfigurationController` is a REST endpoint with single url `nrich/registry/configuration/fetch` that returns transformed `RegistryConfiguration` (a list of `RegistryCategoryConfiguration` instances) to client.
+`RegistryConfigurationController` is a REST endpoint with single url `nrich/registry/configuration/fetch` that returns transformed `RegistryConfiguration` (a list of `RegistryGroupConfiguration` instances) to client.

 `RegistryEntityFinderService` is used by `RegistryDataService` and `RegistryHistoryService` for resolving primary key of entity instances and/or finding them.